knative/docs/docs/developer/eventing/custom-event-source/custom-event-source/receive-adapter.md

         src.Status.PropagateDeploymentAvailability(ra)
         ```

-1. Create a sinkbinding to bind the receive adapter with the sink.
+1. Create a SinkBinding to bind the receive adapter with the sink.

     1. Create a `Reference` for the receive adapter deployment.
 This deployment is the SinkBinding's source: